Normal TSH Levels: What’s Normal & Why?

 • Therefore, trimester specific ranges of thyroid hormones should be used by labs to test pregnant women (Laurberg 2011).

-• Optimal TSH levels are critically important for a baby's development and normal pregnancy.
+• Optimal TSH levels are very important for a baby's development and normal pregnancy.

 The plot below shows mother’s hormone levels by week of pregnancy.